quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## parameters_set {#recovery-parametersset}
 Importance: Base

-This event groups initial parameters from both loss detection and congestion control into a single event.
+The `parameters_set` event groups initial parameters from both loss detection and congestion control into a single event.
 All these settings are typically set once and never change.
-Implementation that do, for some reason, change these parameters during execution, MAY emit the parameters_set event twice.
+Implementation that do, for some reason, change these parameters during execution, MAY emit the `parameters_set` event twice.

 Definition: